karmab/kcli/doc/index.rst

 About
 =====

-This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (using cloudinit).
-It will also report ips for any vm connected to a dhcp-enabled libvirt network.
+This tool is meant to interact with existing virtualization providers (libvirt, kubevirt, ovirt, openstack, gcp and aws) and to easily deploy and customize vms from cloud images.

-There is also support for:

--  gcp
--  aws
--  kubevirt
--  ovirt
--  openstack
+You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…)

+Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you

 Installation
 ============